ChicoState/TownHall/VRPS.md

 As a Teacher I would like my students to be able to time themselves within the app.

-As a user, I want to search the entire archive so that I can find documents immediately "As a user, I want to be able to have a platform that instaneously lets me communicate with my team members so that   we can collaborate with ease As a student this is my entry.
+As a user, I want to search an entire archive, so that I can find my documents immediately.

-As a student this is my other entry.
+As a user, I want to be able to have a platform that instantaneously lets me communicate with my team members, so that we can collaborate with ease on class projects.